Lucretia/orenda/README.md

 My attempt at creating a new programming language a bit at a time by experimenting with various ideas.

+This documentation will evolve over time until I get to a point whereby a new implementation, and therefore github project, will be started.
+Expect this documentation to be a bit rambly in places and maybe not even complete thoughts.

 ## Background

-Having used Ada a fair bit over the last 15 years, I've come to the conclusion that it's time to move to another language, but I want something like Ada, but smaller, there isn't anything out there like this.
+Having used Ada a fair bit over the last 15 years, I've come to the conclusion that it's time to move to another language, but I want something like Ada, but smaller.
+There just isn't anything out there like this because every language "designer" out there just wants to remake C, but as Ginger Bill stated, "C is broken."

+I have talked with other Ada users before about an Ada like language that takes the type system from Ada and adds it to a more Oberon like language.
+It's a subject which keeps coming up time and time again, so I have decided to give it a try; every programmer has at least one language they want to write, right?

-After finally watching [Guy Steele's Growing a language](https://youtu.be/_ahvzDzKdB0), I realise that whilst the core language should be small, it should provide enough capability to extend the language.
+After finally watching [Guy Steele's Growing a language](https://youtu.be/_ahvzDzKdB0), I realise that whilst the core language should be small, it should provide enough capability to extend the language itself.

 ## Documentation